BCDigLib/Interim-Solution-XSLT/README.md

 5. Under 'Maintenance job selection', select 'Repository Replication,' then click 'Next'
 6. Click the 'Admin Unit' dropdown and select 'BCD01'
-7. Click the 'Replication Name' dropdown and select 'oai_bcd01mods'
+7. Click the 'Replication Name' dropdown and select the replication you'd like to reload
 8. Check the box that reads 'Create Replication From Scratch'
 9. Click 'Next', then click 'Confirm' to run the job
-10. Repeat steps 5-9, but select 'oai_marc02' as the replication in step 7

-It's important to run both the 'oai_bcd01mods' replication and the 'oai_marc02' replication *in that order*.
-The 'oai_bcd01mods' transforms all of the MODS records and adds them to the bc:digcomm:mods01 set, and 'oai_marc02' transforms legacy MARC records to MODS and adds then to the bc:digcomm:mods01 set.
-This ensures that all of our records will be harvested by Digital Commonwealth.

 Visit the [Bitbucket repo](https://git.bc.edu:7993/projects/DIGLIB/repos/digitoolconfigfiles/browse) for more information on currently active DigiTool replications and how to modify